 Being so-called nonconforming loans that do not meet Fannie Mae-based guidelines for funding, land loans are more difficult to find than loans for existing houses.
 Land loans require higher down payments due to their relatively higher risk of default as compared to home loans.
 The type of land also affects down payment levels.
 Because finished lots represent less risk than vacant land, the lowest down payment for the former might be 10 percent, whereas undeveloped land would require at least 30 percent.

-As residential lots and land marketplace Lot Network notes, the loan-to-value metric helps lenders determine a fitting down payment.
+The loan-to-value metric helps lenders determine a fitting down payment.
 The loan-to-value is the loan amount divided by the property's value.
 Typically for land loans, the loan-to-value is between 60 and 80 percent, translating into a down payment between 20 and 40 percent.

 Finding a land loan lender, let alone a no-down-payment land loan, can be challenging.
 However, you may be able to finance a land purchase without a down payment, provided you adhere to the guidelines of these specialty loan programs.